Two Materials students to visit MIT for a semester

 IROP summer placements

-Disha Bandyopadhyay completed a IROP at MIT in Summer 2021.
+Disha Bandyopadhyay completed an IROP at MIT in Summer 2021.
 The exchange programme was virtual due to the COVID pandemic.
 Her project involved investigating material compatibilities of alloys and rocks for a thermal energy storage system using CRUSH (Crushed-Rock Ultra-large Stored Heat).
 The project was completed under the supervision of Professor Forsberg at the Department of Nuclear Science and Engineering.

-Through this project Disha was able to connect with and visit NTPC, India to understand the context, materials and current problems surrounding implanting large scale energy storage systems in conjunction with renewable energy sources.
+Through this project, Disha was able to connect with and visit NTPC, India, to understand the context, materials, and current problems surrounding implanting large-scale energy storage systems in conjunction with renewable energy sources.
 Her project culminated in producing a literature review combining the chemical and mechanical properties of different types of rocks to establish the feasibility of CRUSH.

 MIT students visit Imperial